cj1128/handmade-hero/README.md

 - Define `sim_entity` and `stored_entity`. `stored_entity` is for storage and `sim_entity` is for simulation.
 - Every frame, pull relevant entities to our simulation region, simulate it and render it.
 - Lots of modifications adjusted for this new model

+### Day 67: Making Updates Conditional

+- Add `updatable` to sim entity and set it correspondingly
+- Add `updatableBounds` to sim region.
+Previous bounds becomes total bounds.
+- `LoadEntityReference` should get position from reference entity
+- `UpdateSword` doesn't have to check NonSpatial flag
+- Move update logic back to our main function
+- OPINION: Avoid callbacks, plain switch statements are just better on every aspect.